garazdawi/otp/HOWTO/DEVELOPMENT.md

 The guide is mostly aimed towards development on a Unix platform, but most things should work also work on Windows.

-This guide is aimed at this Erlang/OTP version.
-If the howto is not working for you, make sure that you are looking at the howto for the version that you are trying to work with.

 *WARNING*: the functions mentioned in this guide are not supported.
 This means that they may be removed or changed without prior notice, so do not depend on them in CI.
 For supported make targets see the